skills/communicate-using-markdown/README.md

 ### What's next?

 - You can enable GitHub Pages and see your Markdown file as a website!
-  1. Under your repository name at the upper right, click :gear: **Settings**.
+  1. Under your repository name at the upper right, click ⚙️ **Settings**.
   1. Then on the lower left, click **Pages**.
   1. In the **GitHub Pages** section, use the **Select source** drop-down menu to select `main` as your GitHub Pages publishing source.
   1. Click the **Save** button.